choihyoseung/RTK-comm-parsing/README.md

+# RTK-comm-parsing
- this code is derived from 2019 International Student Car Competition : Auto-Driving Team D-Ace, DGIST(Deagu Gyeongbuk institude of Science & Technology)
+ this code is derived from 2019 International Student Car Competition : Auto-Driving Team D-Ace, DGIST(Deagu Gyeongbuk institude of Science & Technology) based on c++

 # Introduction of CPP files & Functions
 ## CPP files